benad/azbenadmestatic/README.md

 Requires NodeJS 22+, or the version specified in `.node-version`.

+To install the correct version of NodeJS with `fnm`:

 * Install [fnm](https://github.com/Schniz/fnm).
 Ensure the shell is set up to use it.
 * `fnm install`
 * `fnm use`

+Then to build:

 * `npm ci`
 * `npm run build`